gingerbeardman/gingerbeardman.github.io/_posts/2021-05-06-pixel-perfect-retro-gaming-in-480p.md

 ## Aligment of multuple sources

-A scaler such as the Extron DVS 304 is useful when using a VGA KVM as it will align the position of all different inputs so that you will not have to do Auto Adjust on the EDTV to centre the display when switching from console to console.
+A scaler such as the Extron DVS 304 is useful when using a [VGA KVM Switch](https://en.wikipedia.org/wiki/KVM_switch) as it will align the position of all different inputs, so you will not have to do Auto Adjust on the EDTV to centre the display when switching from system to system.